 There is no need to pre-book, please pay on the day of your visit on arrival at the ticket office.

-On arrival at the Waterfalls Trail Car Park please park your car and then pay at the top end of the Car Park to enter the trail.
-Please follow the signs in the Car Park.

-**New entry:**

-There is no need to pre-book, please pay on the day of your visit on arrival at the ticket office.

 Free parking is included in the ticket price on a 'first come first served' basis.
 Please park your car and then pay at the top end of the car park to enter the trail.